-Check out these FUN and engaging Treasure Chest ELA Ideas that will make your students happy and make the teachers jump for joy because of skill building fun.
+Check out these FUN and engaging treasure-themed activities for ELA that will make your students happy and make the teachers jump for joy because of skill-building fun.
 Get ready for some much learning FUN.
 I plan to use many of these ideas to start the school year assessments and small groups with.
-These were a teacher request because so many of you loved our Treasure Chest Math Activities.
+These were a teacher’s request because so many of you loved our Treasure Chest Math Activities.

 Matching Letter and Sounds

 To play, students lay out the treasure chest pieces that contain the initial sound picture.
-Students pull the uppercase and lowercase letter out of the treasure chest and match it to the correct mat.
+Students pull the uppercase and lowercase letters out of the treasure chest and match them to the correct mat.

 Treasure Map Letters

 I am obsessed with these treasure maps for letter recognition.
 You get 6 maps so you can use this in small groups or individual centers.
 (You can grab black and white versions as well.)
 First, students grab a mat.